Thomas Edison: Views

-On religion and metaphysics
+Religion and metaphysics

-This 1910 New York Times Magazine feature states that "Nature, the supreme power, (Edison) recognizes and respects, but does not worship.
+This 1910 New York Times Magazine feature states that "Nature, the supreme power, [Edison] recognizes and respects, but does not worship.
 Nature is not merciful and loving, but wholly merciless, indifferent."
 Edison is quoted as saying "I am not an individual—I am an aggregate of cells, as, for instance, New York City is an aggregate of individuals.
 Will New York City go to heaven?"

 Historian Paul Israel has characterized Edison as a "freethinker".
 Edison was heavily influenced by Thomas Paine's The Age of Reason.
 Edison defended Paine's "scientific deism", saying, "He has been called an atheist, but atheist he was not.
 Paine believed in a supreme intelligence, as representing the idea which other men often express by the name of deity."
 In an October 2, 1910, interview Edison stated:

 Nature is what we know.
 We do not know the gods of religions.
 And nature is not kind, or merciful, or loving.
 If God made me—the fabled God of the three qualities of which I spoke: mercy, kindness, love—He also made the fish I catch and eat.
 And where do His mercy, kindness, and love for that fish come in?
 No; nature made us—nature did it all—not the gods of the religions.

 Edison was labeled an atheist for those remarks, and although he did not allow himself to be drawn into the controversy publicly, he clarified himself in a private letter:

 You have misunderstood the whole article, because you jumped to the conclusion that it denies the existence of God.
 There is no such denial, what you call God I call Nature, the Supreme intelligence that rules matter.
 All the article states is that it is doubtful in my opinion if our intelligence or soul or whatever one may call it lives hereafter as an entity or disperses back again from whence it came, scattered amongst the cells of which we are made.

-He also stated, "I do not believe in the God of the theologians; but that there is a Supreme Intelligence I do not doubt."

 Edison explored and promoted ideas in panpsychism.

 Politics

-Republican

-Edison's father was a Democrat that supported the secession of the Confederate States of America.
-Edison was a lifelong Republican, but he briefly supported Theodore Roosevelt in his third attempt at the presidency as a Progressive party candidate.
+Edison's father was a Democrat who supported the secession of the Confederate States of America.
+Edison was a lifelong Republican, but he briefly supported Theodore Roosevelt in his third attempt at the presidency as a Progressive Party candidate.
 He liked the Republican party's support of industrial capitalism and tariffs.

-Presidents

 Edison met several presidents.
-He met Rutherford B. Hayes in 1879 to demonstrate the phonograph.
-He met Benjamin Harrison in 1890.
+He met Rutherford B. Hayes in 1879 to demonstrate the phonograph, and met Benjamin Harrison in 1890.
 In 1921, Edison met Harding with the Firestone, Ford summer caravan.
 He met Calvin Coolidge in 1924 at the president's home in Vermont.
 In 1928, Edison received the Congressional Gold Medal and Coolidge called into the ceremony via radio.
 Herbert Hoover met Edison in 1929 at Seminole Lodge.
 Ten months later, Hoover traveled with Edison and Ford to Ford's reconstruction of Menlo Park.